 For Covered Health Services you receive from an Out-of-Network Provider described under Surprise Billing Claims in Chapter 10: Other Important Plan Provisions, please refer to that section for more information about how the payments made to the Out-of-Network Providers are determined.
 If sufficient data is unavailable in the database for that geographic area to determine the Maximum Allowed Amount, then state, regional or national data may be used.
-If sufficient data is unavailable in the database for similar services may be used.
+If sufficient data is unavailable in the database for that geographic area to determine the Maximum Allowed Amount, then data in the database for similar services may be used.
 The database(s) used for these purposes will be selected by the Claims Administrator.